RussellWang16/RussellWang16/README.md

 ## Hi there 👋, I am Russell Wang
 I am an aspiring data analyst with a bachelor’s in mathematics from Stony Brook University, eager to use my analytical skills to answer any data-driven questions that support impactful decision-making.
+My technical skills include writing complex SQL queries, data cleaning using Excel, conducting statistical knowledge for analysis with R and Python, and developing dashboards using Power BI and Tableau.
+My soft skills include multitasking, simplifying complex concepts for better understanding, and collaborating with peers to achieve success.
+I work great in a fast-paced environment and I enjoy pushing myself beyond limits.
+I look forward to the next stage in my career.

 Most Used Languages<br />
 ![RussellWang16's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=RussellWang16&theme=dark&show_icons=true&hide_border=true&layout=compact)